ianpurnell01/IS201/README.md

 # IS201

-this is my final project for my IS201 class
-I struggled and fought to figure out some of the more complex aspects of it, but I think I did okay Note that the Resume page is made entirely from scratch I used bootstrap elements and embedded a couple of elements, but hardcoded the rest of that page, including the navbar.
+This is my final project for my IS201 class.
+I struggled and fought to figure out some of the more complex aspects of it, but I think I did okay.
+Please note that the Resume page is made entirely from scratch.
+I used bootstrap elements and embedded a couple of elements, but hardcoded the rest of that page, including the navbar.